This post contains affiliate links. Read the full disclosure here.

 This was my favorite hike in all of Big Bend National Park!

-First, let’s talk about getting to the Balanced Rock Hike (officially known as the Grapevine Hills Trail).
+First, let’s talk about getting to the trailhead for the Balanced Rock Hike (officially known as the Grapevine Hills Trail).
 I highly recommend having a 4-wheel drive vehicle because the ride to get there is BUMPY.
 Just west of Panther Junction, you’ll turn down Grapevine Springs Road and drive 6.4 miles to the trailhead.
 And it will take about 30 minutes!

 Once you get there it’s so beautiful and peaceful though!

-Balanced Rock is really a mix of a hike.
-The first section is super flat and easy.
 Then you get to the difficult part of the hike, where you’ll be scrambling up a rocky hillside to find Balanced Rock at the top.

 Honestly, I feel like this is a great hike for kids, because they generally love the rock scrambling.
 And they’ll have fun standing underneath the Balanced Rock and taking pictures pretending like they are lifting it up.